 Ongoing health education programs are offered at the College that may include programs within the residence halls, speakers, and informative programs on the health risks involved with alcohol and substance abuse.
-Such programs held throughout the academic year includes, but are not limited to, the following:
+Such programs that may be held throughout the academic year may include, but are not limited to, the following:

 - True to Life, a series of skits and discussions on bystander intervention, drugs, alcohol, sexual assault, stalking, harassment, mental health and bullying. - Annual presentation by Fisher College Student Conduct Coordinator, discussion on Fisher College policies regarding drugs, alcohol and sanctions.
-Also discuss treatment options. - Annual presentation by the Fisher College Department of Public Safety, discussion on safety in the city, underage drinking and consequences. - Orientation sessions, includes Fisher College Counseling Services discussion on options for on and off site treatment for substance abuse. - Judicial Educator: Alcohol 101: Choosing a Direction - Sameem Associates, monthly drug and alcohol abuse sessions. - Programming sponsored by Student Involvement, includes Safe Spring Break, Mothers against Drunk Driving- driving simulator, Distracted Driving, beer goggle obstacle course, BAC Indicators, etc. - Hosted a panel on the Legalization of Recreational Marijuana in Massachusetts - Mandatory Over Night Guest workshop for all residential students discussion regarding guest policies, safety in the city, alcohol and drugs.
+Also discuss treatment options. - Annual presentation by the Fisher College Department of Public Safety, discussion on safety in the city, underage drinking and consequences. - Orientation sessions, includes Fisher College Counseling Services discussion on options for on and off site treatment for substance abuse. - Judicial Educator: Alcohol 101: Choosing a Direction - Programming sponsored by Student Involvement, includes Safe Spring Break, Distracted Driving, beer goggle obstacle course, BAC Indicators, etc. - Hosted a panel on the Legalization of Recreational Marijuana in Massachusetts - Mandatory Overnight Guest workshop for all residential students discussion regarding guest policies, safety in the city, alcohol and drugs.